vtechkicksin/school_website/README.md

 Step 2: Run school_website React Application
 1. Open another terminal window (or a new tab in your terminal).
 2. Navigate to the directory where your school_website React application is located.
-3. Run the following commands to install dependencies and start the React development server:
+3. Run the following commands to install dependencies and start the React development server: npm i followed by npm start

 This will install all the required dependencies for your React application and start the development server.
 Your React application will typically be accessible at http://localhost:3000.